charlottevedrines/TumorSegMedSam/README.md

 # TumorSegMedSam
-This README is a description of a tumor segmentation model I developed by fine-tuning Meta's foundational model MedSAM on the publicly available dataset LIDC-IDRI. *The code for this project is available upon request.*
+This repository provides code and described a deep learning tumor segmentation model I developed by fine-tuning Meta's foundational model MedSAM on the publicly available dataset LIDC-IDRI.

 ## Preprocessing
 In order to make the publicly available LIDC-IDRI dataset compatible with Meta's foundational model MedSAM, preprocessing was required.
 Multiple issues had to be tackled:
-- The transformation of the 3D lung dicom file to 2D images
+- The transformation of the 3D lung dicom file to 2D images.
-- Filter any 'closed' lung images.
-In other words, removing the lung image slices at the beginning and the end of the slice where the lung begins to close.
 - Matching the lung scan images to their corresponding annotation (labels).
-- Balancing the dataset to contain 60 % of the paired lung slices and annotations to not contain tumours and 40 % to contain tumours.

 ## Visualization
 Below is a comparaison of the performance the MedSAM before and after being fine-tuned on a subset of the LIDC-IDRI data (240 lung slices, about 2.5% of the total dataset).